cjacker/opensource-toolchain-8051/README.md

 ![screenshot-2022-06-09-10-35-25](https://user-images.githubusercontent.com/1625340/172752098-91b125cb-dc5f-4124-9da9-dd89c1406590.png)

-Take EFM8BB1-LCK Starter Kit as example, since [EFM8BB1-LCK has NO UART bootloader by default](https://community.silabs.com/s/question/0D58Y00008K6xfoSAB/efm8bb1lck-board-and-onchip-uart-bootloader?language=en_US), the customer firmware wiped the pre-installed UART bootloader, we need to program it back.
+Use EFM8BB1-LCK Starter Kit as example, since [EFM8BB1-LCK has NO UART bootloader by default](https://community.silabs.com/s/question/0D58Y00008K6xfoSAB/efm8bb1lck-board-and-onchip-uart-bootloader?language=en_US), the customer firmware wiped the pre-installed UART bootloader, we need to program it back.

 **NOTE**, ec2-new still have some issues to program EFM8 bootloader due to the hex layout, you have to use official utility up to now.